object-kazu/Jabverwock/README.md

 # Jabverwock
-Experimental; Integrate HTML, CSS, Javascript.
+Programmable HTML, CSS and Javascript.

 ## What is the Jabverwock?
 Jabverwock is open source project to make web page using Ruby.